OROHealth/gom-jabbar/poutine/RobotMaker.md

 The robot making team will take care of making sure the robot answer to the RESTful APIs as specified.

-Now, we need to ensure the utmost quality and be also able to validate that when we improve the design of the robots, by, for example, adding new oil choices, the whole process is still working correctly.
+Now, we need to ensure the utmost quality and also be able to validate when we improve the design of the robots.
+For example, if we add a new oil choice, the whole process should still work perfectly.